 Make sure to watch Baby Behavior 101 - Understanding Your Baby's Sleep and Cues.
 This is so helpful especially once the baby arrives.

 You may want to consider creating a postpartum wellness kit for yourself.
 Here is what you'll need.
+And this is a great blog post to, Regaining Your Body After Pregnancy, What Every Pregnant Mom Should Know

 I'm wishing you a wonderful, loving and powerful birth experience!